austintkim/GamerGrove/README.md

   - add/remove games to their wishlist
   - write/update/delete reviews for a game
   - upvote/downvote reviews for a game
-  - can access any of the above features from either a user dashboard or an 'options' pointer menu
+  - can easily access any of the above features from either a user dashboard or an 'options' pointer menu

 ## Getting Started